 Art Tatum was born in Toledo, Ohio, in 1909.
 Though he was born into a musical family, Tatum was blind in one eye and had only partial sight in the other, which made his own musical education somewhat more difficult.

-Despite his impaired vision, Tatum taught himself piano, attended the Toledo School of Music and developed a reputation for unparalleled veracity and improvisation.
-Tatum ultimately came to be respected and awed-at by his peers in the jazz world.
+Despite his impaired vision, Tatum taught himself piano, attended the Toledo School of Music, and developed a reputation for unparalleled veracity and improvisation.
+Tatum ultimately came to be respected by his awed peers in the jazz world.
 Fats Waller once introduced Tatum to a crowd by announcing, “I only play the piano, but tonight God is in the house.”